The health benefits from quitting smoking are almost immediate.

 - 2 weeks to 3 months – breathing and circulation improves

-- One to 9 months – coughs and shortness of breath improve as lungs begin to recover, reducing the risk of infection.
+- 1 to 9 months – coughs and shortness of breath improve as lungs begin to recover, reducing the risk of infection.

 If you want to stop